Why did God choose to make us male and female? And what are the consequences of that decision?

-The Institute for the Study of Man and Woman’s mission is to pursue a robust, coherent account of the nature of man and woman—both in themselves and in relation to one another.
+The mission of the Institute for the Study of Man and Woman is to pursue a robust, coherent account of the nature of man and woman—both in themselves and in relation to one another.

 In pursuing this mission, we are following the teaching of Pope St. John Paul II who told us in Christifideles laici that understanding what it means to be a man or a woman requires a “more penetrating and accurate consideration of the anthropological foundation for masculinity and femininity.”